-Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that OVC has designated to be critical, will neither proceed to peer review nor receive further consideration.
-Under this solicitation, OVC has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, and Budget Narrative.
+Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that OVC has designated to be critical, will neither proceed to peer review, nor receive further consideration.
+For this solicitation, OVC has designated the following application elements as critical: Program Narrative; Budget Detail Worksheet and Budget Narrative; Project Timeline; and MOUs, Letters of Commitment, and Subcontracts/Subgrants.

 An applicant may combine the Budget Narrative and the Budget Detail Worksheet in one document.
 However, if an applicant submits only one budget document, it must contain both narrative and detail information.
-Please review the "Note on File Names and File Types" under How to Apply to be sure applications are submitted in permitted formats.
+Please review the "Note on File Names and File Types" under How to Apply (below) to be sure applications are submitted in permitted formats.

-OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memorandums of Understanding," "Resumes") for all attachments.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
 Also, OJP recommends that applicants include resumes in a single file.